ExtraneousFalcon/ExtraneousFalcon/README.md

 <h1>Introduction</h1>
-I am a third-year computer science student at Georgia Institute of Technology, with concentrations in intelligence and information networks.
+I am a fourth-year computer science student at Georgia Institute of Technology, pursuing a Master's in Machine Learning.
 I am passionate about programming and problem-solving, and I love developing full-stack and data science projects, especially during hackathons.

 <h1>Projects</h1>
 <p> BitMedic (1st place at HackGSU 10): A Django web app that enhances patient experience by centralizing records and doctors in one place along with secure blockchain-based prescription services that aims to reduce abuse. </p>